Delta, American and Allegiant

 Be sure to check with your airline to confirm or if you have questions.

 Baggage Fees and Rules

 All items are subject to size and weight restrictions as well.
-Failure to adhere to your carrier’s weight and size restrictions for baggage may cause delays.
+Failure to adhere to your carrier’s weight and size restrictions for baggage may cause delays or additional fees.

 Book your airline tickets as early as possible to guarantee availability of seats and the flight schedule needed.
 Be flexible with your travel dates and try to include a Saturday night stay if possible for best fares.

 You can purchase your airline tickets on our website booking engine.

 There is not a foreign currency exchange at Tri-Cities Airport.
 Most major international airports have money exchange services.
 Passengers traveling internationally should take care of money exchanges at an international airport or in the destination city.
 Banks may be able to help travelers with large sums for exchange, but this service is not offered at TRI.

 Depending on the airline, pets may travel either as carry-on baggage, checked baggage, or air cargo.
 Carry-on pets must travel in cases small enough to fit under the seat in front of the passenger.
 Pets traveling independently of a companion are considered air cargo.
 To fly, animals must travel in U.S. Department of Agriculture approved kennels.
 Animals should be healthy and fit to travel and must be accompanied by a veterinarian-issued health certificate that is no more than seven to 10 days old.